For 2017, the new Skoda Octavia facelift receives subtle changes to both exterior and interior.

 |Transmission||6-speed AT & 6-speed MT||7-speed AT|

-Sitting on a long wheelbase, the cabin is spacious enough to seat five adults comfortably.
+Sitting on a long wheelbase, the cabin is spacious enough to accomodate five adults comfortably.
 There is enough legroom for occupants seated in front as well as rear.
 Similarly, it offers impressive kneeroom and headspace in both the rows.
 The leather seat covering looks upmarket and adds more comfort to the interior.

-Currently in its third generation, the Octavia packs plethora of features across line-up.
+The fourth-generation Octavia packs plethora of features across line-up.
 Coming from the stables of Skoda, a weak sales network could be a problem.
 While it demands high maintenance cost, the sedan is excellent in terms of performance and offers a roomy cabin to the occupants.
 Packed with high-end in-cabin tech and powered by efficient engines, the Octavia is an elegant sedan that is set to get better aesthetically.
 With these changes, Octavia could eat into the sales of Toyota Corolla Altis and Hyundai Elantra.